mnieber/dodo-commands/doc/how-it-works.rst

 How the Dodo Commands system works
 **********************************

-After following the :ref:`installation` steps, you now have a "dodo" executable (called the "system" dodo) that you can use to create new projects in the projects directory.
+After following the :ref:`installation` steps, you now have a ``dodo`` executable (called the "system" dodo) that you can use to create new projects in the projects directory.
 To see where it's located type:

 .. code-block:: bash